emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

-# Ransomeware Detection and Response with Lima Charlie
+# Ransomware Detection and Response with Lima Charlie

 ## Desciption